Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 You keep fish or aquariums

-You’re renovating or building a new home
+You’re renovating or building

-If none of these applies to you, you might genuinely not need a filter right now.
-Melbourne’s water is safe, and we’re not going to tell you otherwise.
+If none of these applies, you might genuinely not need a filter right now – Melbourne’s water is safe, and we’re not going to tell you otherwise.
+But if two or three hit home, a filter isn’t a luxury; it’s a practical upgrade that improves daily water quality and likely saves money versus bottled water.

 When You Probably Don't Need a Water Filter